 Child alienation is a situation where the child of a divorced couple becomes estranged from one parent (typically the non-custodial parent).

-Here are 7 tips to prevent this from happening:
+Here are 5 tips to prevent this from happening:

-1. Make positive remarks about your ex-spouse.
+- Make positive remarks about your ex-spouse.
 This will reassure your child that both of his parents remain respectful of each other.

-2. If you have accidentally made negative comments about your ex-spouse, follow up with a repairing comment.
+- If you have accidentally made negative comments about your ex-spouse, follow up with a repairing comment.
 Acknowledge that you just spoke negatively about your ex-spouse, apologize for it, and follow up with a positive remark about your ex-spouse.
 It is also helpful to reiterate that you really value your child’s relationship with your ex-spouse.

-3. Do not reinforce your child’s negative comments about your ex-spouse.
+- Do not reinforce your child’s negative comments about your ex-spouse.
 If your child makes baseless negative comments about your ex-spouse, you should not encourage them to continue doing so.
 However, if your child’s negative comments indicate that there might be abuse done to him/her by your ex-spouse, you should have it investigated by professionals.

-4. Do not prevent your child from spending time with your ex-spouse.
+- Do not prevent your child from spending time with your ex-spouse.
 Allow them time to interact and build a balanced relationship.
 You should also avoid telling your child that you miss them whenever he/she is spending time with your ex-spouse.

-5. Avoid comparing yourself with your ex-spouse.
+- Avoid comparing yourself with your ex-spouse.
 Oftentimes, both parents have different skills and qualities that are equally important to the child’s development.
 Comparing your skills/ qualities to those of your ex-spouse would only confuse your child, and may even cause him/her to see your ex-spouse in a more negative light.

 If you feel that you are being alienated or that you have inadvertently caused your child to be alienated from your ex-spouse, you should consider seeking professional help.
 Ms Gloria James is a trained Parenting Coordinator Lawyer (Family Justice Courts), with extensive professional experience in managing high conflict divorce matters involving children.